appbaseio/reactivesearch/content/reactivesearch/v2/search/DataSearch.md

 ---
 title: 'DataSearch'
-meta_title: 'Importing Data'
+meta_title: 'DataSearch'
-meta_description: 'Bring your data from JSON or CSV files into appbase.io via the Import GUI.'
+meta_description: '`DataSearch` creates a search box UI component that is connected to one or more database fields.'
 keywords:
     - reactivesearch
-    - importing
+    - datasearch
     - appbase
     - elasticsearch
 sidebar: 'web-v2-reactivesearch'